learn-co-curriculum/dsc-web-scraping-with-beautiful-soup/README.md

 ## Additional Resources

 Beautiful soup is the preliminary tool for web scraping.
-That said, there are more complex examples where you may wish to either scrape larger amounts of data through full-on web crawling, or trickier examples involving javascript.
+That said, there are more complex examples where you may wish to either scrape larger amounts of data through full-on web crawling or trickier examples involving javascript.
 For these and other scenarios, alternative tools such as selenium and scrapy are worth investigating.

 #### Beautiful Soup - a good g- to tool for parsing the DOM
 https://www.crummy.com/software/BeautifulSoup/?